shaharoded/Lyrics-Generation-Using-LSTM/README.md

 ### Prediction
 Generate song lyrics based on melody input and a starting token.
 Experiment with different temperature values for varied outputs.

+You can find a few trained models with the architecture from `config.py` [here](https://drive.google.com/file/d/1-YhtknwRKIo6_WCK3EKBiipe5rlOKKrJ/view?usp=drive_link).
+You can use them by placing the files in a  `Trained Models` folder (under root).

 ---

 ## Results